Ride Coordinators Guide

-Be aware that you can cancel or change your ride if necessary because of weather, bushfire risks, traffic or other conditions.
-Note that the ride calendar will carry a reminder to members to call the ride leader if the forecast temperature for ride day is 35°C or greater.
-A shortened ride or cancellation is the requirement.
+Be aware that you can cancel or change your ride, if necessary, because of weather, bushfire risks, traffic, or other conditions.
+Note that the ride calendar will carry a reminder to members to call the ride leader if the forecast temperature for ride day is 32°C or higher.
+The ride is likely to be changed or cancelled.

 Before The Ride